My Experience with Column Systems

 Unlike the first system that Carl and I made in the lab, I made this enclosure very narrow.
 I had been resigned to adding a woofer to each column but that was the easy way out to extend the low end, I found that my patented method of equalization was a better approach to bring up the bass and also compensate for the inherent loss in the highs.
 Although this approach seems quite unreasonable, particularly for very small drivers, the science behind this is why it works--and very well I might add.
 The effective cone area is equal to two 12-inch woofers and there is a 10 dB of acoustic gain as well.
 These particular drivers, when combined with equalization, provide response from 25 Hz to about 15 kHz.
 Power handling is very high and imaging is outstanding.
 It also fulfills my goal of having only a single column of drivers to cover the whole frequency range.
 The cabinet size is 87-1/2” high, 6-1/2” wide and 9-1/4” deep without the base.
 I wrote an article about this first prototype system titled “A Unique Stereo Column System” that was published in audioXpress magazine in November 2005.
 The design includes two of my previous patents: speaker equalization and drivers arranged in a long column.
 Below is a picture of the system in my first article.

 What is a line radiator anyway?
 It is not several lines consisting of woofers, mids and tweeters or any multiple lines or a line and a woofer.
 It is one line and all of the drivers radiate the entire frequency range with no other lines or add-ons.
 This is my invention and it works unbelievably well.
-The big surprise for those who have never heard such an unusual system is the tremendous bass output that is not expected from such little drivers but that is only the beginning of the surprises that the system brings.
+The big surprise for those who have never heard such an unusual system is the tremendous bass output that is not expected from such little drivers.
+Another first listening impression is that the transients are accurately preserved and the music dramatically comes alive but these are only the beginning of the surprises that the system brings.

-After establishing that this idea could indeed work, I proceeded to make an updated system that was greatly improved and I used twenty five high-technology 3-1/2” drivers that provided better highs and lows, wider dispersion, smoother response and lower distortion.
-They were a lot more expensive and it was still a big risk but the results of my first system were too promising to ignore.
-I added a grille and some other features.
-With equalization, it went from 20 Hz to 18,000 Hz and beyond.
-It then had the listening qualities I have sought after for all of these years—accurate imaging, depth and spaciousness.
-I also discovered a bonus feature of outstanding coherence.
+After establishing that this idea could indeed work, I proceed to make an updated system that is greatly improved and I use twenty five high-technology 3-1/2” drivers that provide better highs and lows, wider dispersion, smoother response and lower distortion.
+They are a lot more expensive and it is still a big risk but the results of my first system are too promising to ignore.
+I add a grille and some other features.
+With equalization, it goes from 20 Hz to 18,000 Hz and beyond.
+It then has the listening qualities I have sought after for all of these years—accurate imaging, depth and spaciousness.
+I also discover a bonus feature of outstanding coherence producing dramatic transients.
 My search for the right components and more accurate sound had been rewarded and I had achieved what might be the ultimate column system, that is, unless I came up with something even better, if that is possible.
 I wrote a second article about this revised design titled “Upgrading a Unique Stereo Column System” for audioXpress published in the July 2006 issue.
 It described my latest improvements.